Agkura/InfiniteLoop/README.md

 ![edit-dropdown-demo](/docs/images/edit-dropdown.png)

+Answering questions is limited to one answer per user and no option for the original question author to answer their own question.
+Questions down to upvotes/downvotes are `dependent: :destroy` leaving no opportunity for orphaned answers and votes.

 ### *Search*
 The search bar creates a new tab upon completion and returns all questions that have relevant content across the title, body content and/or answers.